joe-castle/timrjs/README.md

 If the provided time is invalid (wrong type, or incorrect time format) an error will be thrown.
 Currently we only support times up to 999:59:59.

-If the time is set to 0, the timer will act as a stopwatch and count up rather than down. - This feature isn't fully tested yet so is considered unstable.
+If the time is set to 0, the timer will act as a stopwatch and count up rather than down.

 **options**